 I imagine it was a little more interesting with having to be out and working a little bit.

-Interacting with the public and going to public school.
-When my class here in L.A. celebrated its 50th anniversary, it dawned on me that had I stayed in Idaho, they would be celebrating their 50th anniversary also.
-I was in contact through one of my classmates through email and got the address to Twin Falls Pines News.
-I carefully figured out how many words would fit and it got published in the paper the day after their class meeting.
-I wanted to thank my classmates for treating me like a fellow American.
+When my class of 1953 at John H. Francis Polytechnic High School celebrated its 50th anniversary, it dawned on me that had I stayed in Idaho, they would be celebrating their 50th anniversary also.
+I was in contact through one of my classmates through email and got the address to Twin Falls Times News.
+I carefully figured out how many words that would fit in an ad and it got published in the paper the day after their class meeting.
+I thanked my classmates for treating me like a fellow American.

 Wow, that’s very touching.
 I’m sure a lot of people saw it after it was printed.